sulig1/CloudInit---Terraform-Project/README.md

 - Extending cloud-init to auto-deploy applications like:
   - A WordPress container (accessible via the instance’s public IP)
   - An NGINX container serving a static webpage
 - Adding outputs for deployed application URLs
-- Integrating CI/CD to automatically test Terraform plans

 ---

-## ✨ Learning Note
+##  Learning Note

 This project is part of my DevOps learning journey.